NIFK17004U Environmental Justice

 Upon completing this course, the students should be able to:

-- Explain how environmental justice draws on elements of political and moral philosophy, post-colonial theory, feminist theory, and social movement theory
+- 3. Explain how environmental justice draws on elements of political and moral philosophy, post-colonial theory, political-economic theory, and social movement theory

-- Analyze claim making in environmental justice conflicts
+- 2. Analyze claim-making in environmental justice conflicts

-- Reflect communicative strategies used by social movements in the context of environmental justice conflicts
+- 2. Reflect on repertoires of contention used by social movements in the context of environmental justice conflicts

-The curriculum for the course will include book chapters and scientific articles.
+The curriculum for the course emphasizes a broad range of social science disciplines, so participants should be open to read a wide variety of texts including book chapters and scientific articles.
 A full reading list will be made available in advance of the course.
-The curriculum will include: introductions to environmental justice; political and moral philosophy; critical environmental science and history; post-colonial theory, feminist theory, critiques of capitalism, neoliberalism and development and; theories on social movements and communicative action.
-While the reading list will change from year to year, the following 10 readings are examples of key pieces of literature within the themes covered by the course, i.e. examples that could be part of a given year’s reading list.
+See Absalon for a list of course literature.
+The curriculum will include: foundational works of environmental justice; examples of the philosophical underpinnings of environmental justice; post-colonial theory, feminist theory, critiques of capitalism and neoliberalism, theoretical perspectives on knowledge, and theories on social movements.
+While the reading list will change from year to year, the following are examples of key pieces of literature within the themes covered by the course, i.e. examples that could be part of a given year’s reading list.

 Walker, G. 2012.
 Environmental Justice: Concepts, Evidence and Politics.
 New York: Routledge.